Detection and Imputation based Two-Stage Denoising Diffusion Power System Measurement Recovery under Cyber-Physical Uncertainties: Enhanced Diffusion Recovery Model

-The traditional DDIM sets variance $\sigma_n =0$ by default, and the generation process of diffusion model becomes a deterministic process.
+DDIM sets variance $\sigma_n =0$ to make the generation process of diffusion model become deterministic.
 In order to accelerate the reverse process of DDIM, the data generation trajectory should be further optimized.
 Accordingly, the setting of optimal variance is considered as one of the means to accelerate the diffusion model.
 The target distribution in the reverse process of DDIM can be rewritten as